WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 Low Hanging Fruit:

-Stops / Don’t do bad stuff you hate
+Stop Silly / Don’t do bad stuff you hate doing

 Multi-Impact Crossovers